Rail transport in Guatemala: Revival

 From 1999 until September 2007, Ferrovías Guatemala (FVG), as a subsidiary of RDC, operated 15 engines and 200 railcars on freight trains between Guatemala City and Puerto Barrios.
 It transported containers, steel, cement, paper and bananas between the Caribbean coast and the capital over a network of 200 mi As of 2006, but quit in September 2007.
 It connected Guatemala City to Puerto Barrios with short branches in Guatemala City container terminal and Puerto Santo Tomás.

+Steam charter trains ran on parts of the network in the period 1997 to 2007.

+Other lines previously existing in Guatemala (such as to Ciudad Tecún Umán on the border with Mexico, to Anguiatú in El Salvador and to Puerto San José) have not been repaired since 1996.